-The best very reason to belong to the American Academy of Poets is their periodic delivery of books containing the work of new and rising poets.
+The best reason to belong to the American Academy of Poets is their periodic delivery of books containing the work of new and rising poets.
 It is both a pleasure and a challenge to acquaint oneself with what is modern and, dare I say it, what is poetry.
 An MA degree in English/Creative Writing without the F for Fine between the M and the A should be a clear indicator of the distance traveled to reach my own comfort zone for some of today’s poetry.

 With that said, those of you familiar with modern poetry can imagine my reaction to receiving a copy of Anna Moschovakis’ James Laughlin Award winning book, You and Three Others Are Approaching a Lake.
 I read it in almost one sitting.
 The second reading took a bit longer.
 Had a few ideas – made a list.
 Lists are good and often offer an interesting precursor.
 To what, you might ask?
 To whatever is present or imagined, and did not exist before the list.